Site-to-Site Internet Traffic Control: Evaluation

+While flows are often short, they sometimes exit slow start.
+With sufficient offered load, they can cause queueing in the aggregate.
+Observe that the \baseline FCTs increase steadily as the cross traffic's offered load increases: this is due to the aggregate queueing effect.
+When this happens, Bundler's delay-based rate controller could temporarily lower its rate below the aggregate fair share of the bundled traffic.
+Importantly, this throughput reduction is short-lived because the queueing is short-lived, and long-term Bundler throughput is not reduced.
+We believe that this trade-off (short-term throughput reduction for better delay) is a good one.
+The lower delay helps the short flows in the bundle, while the large flows in the bundle are not affected by the short-term throughput reduction. ``Mid-sized'' flows in the bundle can be affected if \name sacrifices throughput for too long.
+By design, however, \name detects such cross-traffic and disables its delay-control mechanism in response.

-\paragrapha{Buffer-filling flows} We now evaluate how \name's throughput is impacted due to competition from varying amount of buffer-filling cross-traffic.
-As discussed in \S\ref{s:queue-ctl}, in this (rare) scenario, we expect component flows in a bundle to experience slightly higher RTTs compared to \baseline.
+\paragrapha{Persistent elastic flows} We now evaluate how \name's throughput is impacted due to competition from varying amounts of persistent elastic cross-traffic.
+As discussed in \S\ref{s:queue-ctl}, we believe this synthetic scenario is rare in practice, but when it does occur, \name cannot provide benefits, and since it must ``hold back'' some queue to detect when the cross-traffic subsides, its traffic will experience RTT inflation.
 Indeed, Figure~\ref{fig:robust:cr-elastic} shows that the component flows in the bundle experience \bundlerElasticTputWorseness less throughput on average.
-The impact (which stems from the extra queuing at the \inbox) varies from \bundlerElasticTputWorsenessTen lower throughput with 10 competing flows to \bundlerElasticTputWorsenessFifty lower with 50.
+The impact varies from \bundlerElasticTputWorsenessTen lower throughput with 10 competing flows to \bundlerElasticTputWorsenessFifty lower with 50.

 \paragrapha{Competing Bundles} Last, we evaluate the case where flows from multiple bundles compete with one another.
 In Figure~\ref{fig:robust:twobundler}, we show the performance with two bundles of traffic competing with one another at the same bottleneck link.
 Both bundles comprise of web requests along with a backlogged Cubic flow.
 Both bundles maintain low queueing in the network and successfully control the queues at the \inbox.
 Thus, \name provides benefits for both bundles, even when the amount of traffic in each bundle is different.